monsterkrampe/crystal/concepts/string-methods/about.md

 Crystal has methods for replacing parts of a string.
 These are known as [`sub`][sub] (_substitution_) and [`gsub`][gsub] (_global substitution_).

-These methods can take a string, char or regex as the first argument, and a string or char as the second argument.
+These methods can take a string, char, or regex as the first argument and a string or char as the second argument.
 The first argument is the part of the string that will be replaced, and the second argument is the replacement.
-Chars and regex will be explained at later concepts.
+`Char` and regex will be explained in later concepts.

 The `sub` method will replace the first occurrence of the first argument with the second argument.